Are you a Immigrate to Portugal from South Africa? Wondering about the main distinctions and resemblances between these two countries?

 Cultural Heritage Contribution: Donation of a minimum of €250,000 for investing in artistic output or supporting the arts, for reconstruction or refurbishment of the national heritage, through the local and central authorities, public institutions or, private foundations of public interest

-How can I apply for a Portugal residency Visa from South Africa?
+How Can I Apply for a Portugal Residency Visa from South Africa?

 The initial step in your move from South Africa to Portugal is to apply for a Portuguese residence visa.
-To do so, you must submit the appropriate documentation to one of the Portuguese consulate offices in South Africa.
-Here are the requirements to keep in mind when applying for a residence visa:

 - Visa Application Form